RiesHunter/rieshunter.github.io/README.md

 ### About
-My work revolves around the evolution of RNA virus.
-More specifically, I investigate how viruses change at the individual, population, and global scale by leveraging deep sequencing technologies and bioinformatics.
-I work closely with clinicians and public health officials to translate research findings and investigate real-world cases.
+My work revolves around the evolution and pathogenesis of RNA viruses.
+I accomplish this by leveraging next-generation sequencing technologies and non-human primate models.

 Currently, I am a Ph.D. student in [Dr. Thomas Friedrich's laboratory](https://friedrichlab.vetmed.wisc.edu/) through the Cellular and Molecular Pathology Ph.D. program at the University of Wisconsin–Madison.
 I have research interests in virus evolution, sequencing technologies, and public health applications of the two.